Do you have a high-value home? Here’s how a reverse mortgage can help you live the retirement of your dreams.

 More and more financial experts are recognizing these advantages—and the value of a reverse mortgage for seniors as a retirement planning tool.

-Mark Orr, a certified financial planner with Retirement Wealth Advisors and author of “Retirement Income Planning: The Baby-Boomer’s 2020 Guide to Maximize Your Income and Make it Last,” recommends that retirees establish a reverse mortgage line of credit early in retirement—and let it grow until they need it for income during market declines.
-“You have this growing asset that can be used for sequence of return protection,” he says.4
+Mark Orr, a certified financial planner with Retirement Wealth Advisors and author of “Retirement Income Planning: The Baby-Boomer’s 2020 Guide to Maximize Your Income and Make it Last,” recommends that retirees establish a reverse mortgage line of credit early in retirement—to use when they need it for income during market declines.4

 John Salter, a professor of personal financial planning at Texas Tech University and partner at Evensky & Katz Wealth Management, points out that “A reverse mortgage could be a secondary source of cash.”
 Along with Harold Evensky and Shaun Pfeiffer, he has written two papers in the Journal of Financial Planning showing how a reverse mortgage can be used to reduce risk.4